 - 1/2 to 1 teaspoon kosher salt, to taste

 - 4 tablespoons Scotch or Irish whiskey (recommended: Jameson)

 - 2 ounces dark chocolate, about 70% cacao, shaved fine with a vegetable peeler and chilled in freezer

 - 1/2 cup candied pecans, chilled in freezer

 Add sugar to a three quart saucepan with enough water to just moisten sugar, about 1/4 cup.
 Place on high heat and bring to a boil.
 Let caramel form and darken, rotating pot if hot spots form.
 When caramel has turned dark amber and starts to smoke, turn off heat and stir in butter with a wooden spoon.
 Caramel will bubble, so watch for steam.

 When butter is fully integrated, add half-and-half in a steady stream and stir to combine.
 Caramel will bubble high and steam.
-When dairy is fully incorporated, add coffee grinds, salt, and 1 tablespoon whisky.
+When dairy is fully incorporated, add coffee.
 If caramel seizes up, stir it on low heat until it dissolves.

-In a large bowl, whisk egg yolks well until lemony in color and thickened (they will fall off whisk in ribbons).
+In a large bowl, whisk egg yolks well until lemony in color and thickened.
 Add a ladle of caramel mixture to yolks, whisking constantly.
 Repeat until bottom of bowl is warm to touch.
 Transfer yolk mixture to pot and whisk to combine.

 Return pot over medium-low heat and cook, whisking frequently, until a custard forms on a spoon and a finger swiped across the back leaves a clean line, or until custard temperature reaches 170°F. Stir in whiskey and salt to taste.